activisthandbook/rebeltools-guides/docs/developer-docs/introduction.md

 slug: /developer-docs
 ---

-We think everyone should be able to contribute to this project All code of Rebel Tools can be found in our [GitHub repository](https://github.com/activisthandbook/rebeltools).
+All code of Rebel Tools can be found in our [GitHub repository](https://github.com/activisthandbook/rebeltools).

 To learn more about how our app was built, check out these articles: